Artificial Intelligence course structure

 You’ll learn to:

-• Identify the tasks to be completed and plan a scheme of work
+• Identify the tasks to be completed in a research project, plan a scheme of work, and complete the project to a professional standard

-• Complete a well-structured and coherently written dissertation, including a discussion of the research outcomes of the work and future directions
+• Demonstrate the successful completion of these tasks in a well-structured and coherently written dissertation, which will include a discussion of the research outcomes of the work, and future directions

 Optional Units: General Pathway